dnif-backyard/docs/Deployment/upgrade-9.0-9.0.1.md

 6. Upgrade and Start Console (Only if hosted separately from Core)
 7. Upgrade and Start Datanodes
 8. Upgrade and Start Adapters
+9. Clear your browser cache and login to Console

 For all stop steps, run the following command:
 ```sh